Announce Havertz! Champions League qualification allows Chelsea to move into overdrive | Goal.com

 It is the second time the Spain international has been left out without being injured this season, and with Valencia showing an interest in signing him, Kepa may have played his final game for the club.

-Chilwell remains Lampard's primary taget at left-back, meanwhile, and there continue to be calls for Chelsea to sign a centre-back to compliment what might be one of the world's best forward lines with Havertz added to Werner, Ziyech and those already at the club such as an in-form Christian Pulisic.
+Lampard, meanwhile, is also prioritising a new left-back while there continue to be calls for Chelsea to sign a centre-back to compliment what might become one of the world's best forward lines with Havertz added to Werner, Ziyech and those already at the club such as an in-form Christian Pulisic.

 For now, Chelsea and Lampard can bask in having proven the doubters wrong.
 Not everyone backed the Blues to survive their transfer ban and the loss of Eden Hazard to Real Madrid last summer, but after the vindication of their academy, there will now be a trademark summer of Abramovich spending.